Holes and islands in random point sets: Abstract

-For fixed positive integers $d$, $k$ and a convex body $K$ in~$\mathbb{R}^d$ with $d$-dimensional Lebesgue measure $1$, let $S$ be a set of $n$ points chosen uniformly and independently at random from~$K$.
-We show that the expected number of $k$-islands in $S$ is in $O(n^d)$.
-In the case $k=d+1$, we prove that the expected number of empty simplices (that is, $(d+1)$-holes) in $S$ is at most $2^{d-1} \cdot d! \cdot \binom{n}{d}$.
-Our results improve and generalize previous bounds by B\'{a}r\'{a}ny and F\"{u}redi (1987), Valtr (1995), Fabila-Monroy and Huemer (2012), and Fabila-Monroy, Huemer, and Mitsche (2015).
+For $d,k\in\mathbb{N}$ and a convex body $K\subseteq\mathbb{R}^d$ of volume $1$, let $S$ be a set of $n$ points chosen uniformly and independently at random from~$K$.
+We show that the expected number of $k$-holes in $S$ is in $O(n^d)$.
+Our estimate improves and generalizes all previous bounds.
+In particular, we estimate the expected number of empty simplices in $S$ by $2^{d-1}\cdot d!\cdot\binom{n}{d}$.
+This is tight in the plane up to a lower-order term.

+Our method gives an asymptotically tight upper bound $O(n^d)$ even in the much more general setting, where we estimate the expected number of $k$-islands in $S$.